kekazoh/node-torbox-api/README.md

 Unofficial Node.js client for the Torbox API.
 Provides a fully typed interface for interacting with Torbox's torrent, usenet, web download, and RSS services.

+## [WIP]
+**IMPORTANT** This is a work in progress.
+It might be incomplete and some things haven't been tested yet, so it might be buggy.

 ## Features

 - 🔒 Fully typed TypeScript API client